Tuesdays 9:00am – 1:00pm

 Check back here for election, primary and referenda updates throughout the year.

 Absentee Ballots are handled by the Town Clerk’s office.
-Information is available here on the under the Elections tab.
+Information is available here under the Elections tab.
 Registrars do not issue Absentee Ballots.

 ADDITIONAL ELECTION AND VOTING INFORMATION